1. Great Smoky Mountains National Pak

 Popular attractions within the park include Newton B. Drury Scenic Parkway (a beautiful 10 mile drive), Stoute Memorial Grove trail (a hike through gorgeous groves of redwoods next to the Smith River), Prairie Creek-Foothill Loop (a family-friendly 2.5 mile loop), and picnicking (Prairie Creek Redwoods SP is home to a scenic picnic area).

 100 National Park Rd, , 29061

 One of the lesser known national parks, Congaree, sits amongst the largest intact expanse of old growth bottomland hardwood forest.
 Hiking, kayaking, picnicking, and fishing are all popular pastimes at this South Carolina gem.
 Not only are the trees super old (many are over 500 yrs), but the forest also happens to be home to one of the tallest deciduous hardwood forests.
-According to the NPS, the park is home to the highest concentration of Champion trees (the tallest of their species) and is current home to the tallest loblolly pine (167ft).
+According to the NPS, the park is home to the highest concentration of Champion trees (the tallest of their species) and is currently home to the tallest loblolly pine (167ft).

 While the park is located pretty much in the middle of nowhere, this adds to its' rustic appeal.
 The closest city is Columbia (about a half hour drive), although Greenville (2 hours away) offers many more amenities including a charming tree-lined historic district.
 Late October-early November is the best time to plan your visit as the heat and humidity have finally died down, plus the fall color is terrific.